authgear/authgear-server/docs/specs/authentication-flow.md

 ```

 - `result.state_token`: The token that refers to a particular state of an Authentication Flow.
 You must keep this for the next request.
 This token changes every time you give an input to the flow.
 As a result, you can back-track by associating the token with your application navigation backstack very easily.
-- `result.id`: The ID of the Authentication Flow.
-It does not change for a given Authentication Flow.
-You supply this ID to the websocket endpoint.
 - `result.type`: The type of the flow.
 Valid values are `signup_flow`, `login_flow`, `signup_login_flow`, and `reauth_flow`.
 - `result.name`: The name of the flow.
 Use the special value `default` to refer to the flow generated according to configuration.
 - `result.action.type`: The action to be taken.
 Valid values are `identify`, `authenticate`, `verify`, `user_profile`, `recovery_code`, `change_password`, and `prompt_create_passkey`, and `finished`.